 -10.166666666666666

 A hallway contains n lockers, all initially closed, numbered 1 through n. n students pass through the hallway, one at a time.
 The kth student switches the state of lockers numbered k*1, k*2, k*3, etc. (To switch the state means to close an open locker and open a closed locker.)
-For instance, third students switches the states of lockers 3, 6, 9, etc. Write me a function named open_lockers with parameter n that returns the number of open lockers once all students have passed through.
+For instance, the third student switches the states of lockers 3, 6, 9, etc. Write me a function named open_lockers with parameter n that returns the number of open lockers once all students have passed through.

 Test cases: